-Angela holds an MBA and has 17 years of public-sector human resources experience involving succession and workforce planning; communication design; recruitment and selection; survey and training program development and implementation; and other human resources activities.
+Angela holds an MBA and has 19 years of public-sector human resources experience involving succession and workforce planning; communication design; recruitment and selection; survey and training program development and implementation; career guidance; workforce reduction; and other human resources activities.
 She has presented at a regional conference sponsored by the International Public Management Association - Human Resources and has been published in its publication.
 Angela was a recipient of a 2018 GCN Government Innovation Award.